EbruBaglan/iCubAnkara01_resurrection/README.md

 # Diary
 ## Day6 (11.2.23):
-- Starting a discussion at iCub Tech like [this one](https://github.com/orgs/robotology/discussions/378). iCub's nickname convention is `iCub<City><Num>`, so its name is iCubAnkara01.
+- Starting a discussion at iCub Tech like [this one](https://github.com/orgs/robotology/discussions/378). iCub's nickname convention is `iCub<City><Num>`, so its nickname is iCubAnkara01.
 -
 ## Day5 (11.1.23):
 - Started writing the guideline.